Michael is an online fitness writer who's an expert in strength training exercises.

-The calf muscle are the two large muscles at the back of the lower part of your legs.
+The calf muscles are the two large muscles at the back of the lower part of your legs.
 They go from your knees to your ankles.
 There is the big muscle you can see and a smaller one you can't.
 You use your calf muscles to raise your heels or push.
-Large hard calf muscles can improve the looks of your legs and make you look fit.
-You can also use them to to do a wide variety of activities.
-Having large rock hard calves can be very useful.
-They are not just for showing people.
+Large, hard calf muscles can improve the looks of your legs and make you look fit.
+You can also use them to do a wide variety of activities.
+Having strong calves can be very useful.
+They are not just for showing off.

-Your calf muscles are used a lot and they support almost all of your body weight.
-While walking around you spend time on one leg.
+Your calf muscles are used a lot, and they support almost all of your body weight.
+While walking around, you spend time on one leg.
 Think how hard it would be to support your body weight with one arm.
-Exercising your calves like an under worked muscle does not make your calf muscles bigger because the muscles are not under worked.
+Exercising your calves the same as you would an underworked muscle does not make your calf muscles bigger because the muscles are not underworked.
 Working out your calves like your arms or your abs will not get you the same results.

 I did not get large calf muscles because of genetics or because I was trying to increase the size of my calves.
 It did not happen because I was working out.
-Like a lot of other people that have large rock hard caves, I have them because I bike long distance and hike.
-I started going for long difficult bike rides and one day I noticed I had large rock hard calf muscles.
-At the time I was biking once a week to provincial parks that were over 12 miles away.
-People that run, bike, hike, rollerblade or skate can give their calf muscles a good workout.
-If they significantly increase their strength and endurance then their calf muscles will be noticeably bigger and harder.
+Like a lot of other people that have strong caves, I have them because I bike long distances and hike.
+I started going for long difficult bike rides, and one day I noticed I had larger calf muscles.
+At the time, I was biking once a week to provincial parks that were over 12 miles away.
+People who run, bike, hike, rollerblade or skate give their calf muscles a good workout.
+If they significantly increase their strength and endurance, then their calf muscles will be noticeably bigger and harder.

 You can increase the intensity by going uphill or increasing the speed.
 That will help you increase the strength of your calf muscles.
 Increase the distance to increase your endurance.
 I increased my strength and endurance.
 Exercises like running and biking can cause your body to lose fat and muscle.
 To prevent muscle loss, exercise the muscles you want to keep and give your muscles time to recover.

-For me, building large rock hard calves was as easy as biking to a beach once a week during the summer.
+For me, building large calves was as easy as biking to a beach once a week during the summer.
 That was not very easy at all because the closest beach is over 12 miles away and there are hills.
-I don't think I would have built large rock hard calf muscles if I was only working out inside.
+I don't think I would have built big calf muscles if I was only working out inside.
 It has been around 6 months since my last bike ride because I stopped at the end of summer.
 So the pictures of my calves show what my calf muscles look like after not giving them very much exercise for 6 months.